Brand documentary still from a project edited by Montreal-based video editor Victor Tamarit

 Working with a documentary editor in Montreal

-I work as a freelance video editor based in Montreal, specializing in story-driven branded films and documentaries for agencies, production companies, and brands across Canada.
+I work as a freelance video editor based in Montreal, specializing in story-driven brand films and documentaries for agencies, production companies, and brands across Canada.
 I collaborate remotely with clients in Toronto and beyond through Frame.io and secure review workflows.

 If you are considering a brand documentary and want to talk through whether the format fits your project, let's talk.